MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 ---

+Closing the circle, we can now answer all of the questions we initially set out to investigate:<br><br>
+**What *exactly* are Large Language Models (LLMs) and tools like ChatGPT about?**<br>LLMs are a specialized kind of *neural network* models that are trained to process and generate text in a human-like fashion.
+Nowadays, LLMs are based on *transformer networks* that enable them to learn statistical relationships between tokens, i.e. individual text fragments, from large amounts of text.
+LLMs are pretrained on huge data sets on the scale of *the entire Internet*.
+In doing so, they iteratively learn patterns, structures and meanings of language.
+Tools like ChatGPT work based on LLMs that have been specially finetuned for conversational tasks through what's called *supervised finetuning*.
+OpenAI achieved this by additionally *post-training* models like GPT-4o on *task-specific* datasets that contain conversational patterns.<br>Note that new techniques are still being developed to make LLMs even better, such as self-induced web search and learning with human feedback (RLHF) for not clearly measurable expectations of the LLM (e.g. writing an actually funny joke).
+In addition, reinforcement learning is now used as a further post-training stage to improve the LLM at scale and solve tasks in the best possible way.
+This leads to LLMs generating thought processes before formulating an answer.

+**How do they provide value?**<br>LLMs add value through their *tunable* ability to generate text and answer questions, while being *applicable across various tasks*, such as chatting, helping writing code or composing poetry.
+Most importantly, thanks to their *generalization capability*, LLMs can be applied at scale to unknown data.

+**What goes on behind that text box that you type your prompts into?**<br>
+A lot.
+We discussed the six fundamental steps:
+1. **Tokenization** (see [chapter 8](../008%20-%20GPT%20Tokenizer/008%20-%20Tokenization.ipynb) for more details)**:**
+When a user enters text, it is first converted into a sequence of *tokens*.
+These tokens are numerical representations of words or fragments of words.
+There are different types of tokenization, such as Byte-Level Tokenization and Byte-Pair Encoding (BPE).

+2. **Input to the LLM** (see chapters [7](../007%20-%20GPT%20From%20Scratch/007%20-%20GPT.ipynb), [8](../008%20-%20GPT%20Tokenizer/008%20-%20Tokenization.ipynb) and [9](../009%20-%20Reproducing%20GPT-2/009%20-%20Reproducing_GPT-2.ipynb) for more details)**:**
+The token sequence is given as input to the trained LLM.
+Accordingly, the LLM never comes in contact with text as such, but only a *one-dimensional sequence of numbers* (tokens). which are further processed in a large-scale mathematical process, in which the model's parameters are used to calculate the next token in the sequence.
+A very prominent component of this process is *transformer* with its *attention mechanisms*.

+3. **Probability Distribution** (see [chapter 7](../007%20-%20GPT%20From%20Scratch/007%20-%20GPT.ipynb) for more details)**:**
+The LLM produces not a single token, but a probability distribution over all the possible tokens in its vocabulary.
+This distribution is a prediction of what tokens the LLM thinks will likely occur follow on the input sequence.

+4. **Token Sampling** (see chapters [7](../007%20-%20GPT%20From%20Scratch/007%20-%20GPT.ipynb), [8](../008%20-%20GPT%20Tokenizer/008%20-%20Tokenization.ipynb) and [9](../009%20-%20Reproducing%20GPT-2/009%20-%20Reproducing_GPT-2.ipynb) for more details)**:**
+A token is picked out from this probability distribution.
+This is generally done by sampling, in which the probability of the token is taken into account for the chance of picking it.
+This retains a chance for unique, more diverse answers to be returned when applied iteratively.
+However, it is also possible to just directly select the most probable token.

+5. **Text Generation** (see chapters [7](../007%20-%20GPT%20From%20Scratch/007%20-%20GPT.ipynb), [8](../008%20-%20GPT%20Tokenizer/008%20-%20Tokenization.ipynb) and [9](../009%20-%20Reproducing%20GPT-2/009%20-%20Reproducing_GPT-2.ipynb) for more details)**:** The selected token is appended to the input and the process is repeated until a text is generated (or a specific `<|endoftext|>` gets sampled).
+This process is called *autoregressive generation*.

+6. **Output:** The generated text is returned in response to the prompt.

-**And that's a wrap!**<br>We saw the three steps currently employed to create state of the art LLMs: Pretraining, Supervised Finetuning, and Reinforcement Learning.<br>The key thing you should take away from this is that **LLMs are not just 'sophisticated next token predictors'.
-They are capable of learning and of reasoning.**<br>They should be understood as increasingly sophisticated tools, but even though we have some measures of mitigation, some problems like halucinations or RLHF loopholes may still persist. **LLMs aren't infallible.
+<br><b>And that's a wrap!</b><br><br>We saw the three steps currently employed to create state of the art LLMs: Pretraining, Supervised Finetuning, and Reinforcement Learning.
+The key thing you should take away from this is that **LLMs are not just 'sophisticated next token predictors'.
+They are capable of learning and of reasoning.** They should be understood as increasingly sophisticated tools, but even though we have some measures of mitigation, some problems like halucinations or RLHF loopholes may still persist. **LLMs aren't infallible.
 Use them for drafting, not for blindly producing production code.**

 ---